install4j HelpDownload

 Override a compiler variable with a different value.
 You can override multiple variables by specifying a comma separated list of name value pairs. <name> must be the name of a variable that has been defined on the "General Settings->Compiler Variables" step.
 The value can be empty.

-To override a variable for a specific media file definition only, you can prefix <name> with ID: to specify the ID of the media file.
-The IDs for media files can be shown in the install4j IDE by choosing Project->Show IDs from the main menu.
+To override the platform-specific value for a variable add the prefix windows:, macos: or unix: before the variable name.
+To override a variable for a specific media file definition, you can add the prefix ID: to specify the ID of the media file.
+The IDs for media files can be shown in the install4j IDE by choosing Project→Show IDs from the main menu.

 Examples would be: